 The good news is that God is not only perfectly holy and perfectly just: He is also perfectly gracious (1 Peter 5:10)!
 Because God loved the world, even when we were His enemies (Romans 5:10), God sent His only Son into the world so that whoever believes in Him will not perish but will have eternal life (John 3:16).
-How come?
+How can that be?
 Because Jesus is the one person who, unlike us, always perfectly obeyed God (Hebrews 4:15), and He did so on our behalf (1 Corinthians 1:30).
 Jesus is the friend of sinners (Matthew 11:19) and He showed us the meaning of true love when He laid down His life for His friends (John 15:13).
 He was willingly suffering on the cross the death that we deserve (1 Peter 3:18) – the innocent one dying to save the guilty (Isaiah 53:4-6).

 Jesus makes it all possible

 Jesus makes it possible for us to be saved, not by our works, but through faith in Jesus alone (Romans 4:5).
-When we put our trust in Jesus as our Lord and our Saviour (Romans 10:9), we are united to Him by faith so that share with Him in everything He has won for us: His death for sin becomes ours (Colossians 2:12).
+When we put our trust in Jesus as our Lord and our Savior (Romans 10:9), we are united to Him by faith so that we share with Him in everything He has won for us: His death for sin becomes ours (Colossians 2:12).
 His righteous life becomes ours (1 Corinthians 1:30).
 This means that the moment we put our faith in Jesus, we are ALREADY justified and acceptable to God.
 Notice the tenses in these verses: “there is now no condemnation for those who are in Christ Jesus” (Romans 8:1).
 “Since we have been justified through faith, we have peace with God through our Lord Jesus Christ” (Romans 5:1).

 Nothing to boast about

-Because justification is by grace alone through faith alone in Christ alone, and has nothing to do with our own good works, we have nothing to boast about.
+Because justification is by grace alone, through faith alone, in Christ alone, and has nothing to do with our own good works, we have nothing to boast about.
 God alone gets 100% of the glory (Ephesians 2:8-10), because He did 100% of what was necessary to save us.
 God is the One who saves, from first to last.
 So if you are trusting in Christ, you can be 100% sure that God will work in you to keep you standing in faith until the day Jesus returns to bring you home (Philippians 1:6).

 Thanks be to God for His indescribable gift (2 Corinthians 9:15)!